fperez/fperez.org-src/py4science/starter_kit.rst

   know about producing meaningful and aesthetic data visualizations with Matplotlib.

-These books are of general value and freely available online, though they can also be purchased in paper form:

-- `Dive into Python`_: an outstanding book, if you only read one general python book, make it this one.

-- `Building Python Skills`_: a series, in particular the second book has been very well recommended to me.

 The following Python books (except for David Beazley's) are freely available to UC Berkeley via the O'Reilly Safari system.
 These are books I have personally